Andrews-sane/Active-Directory-Simulation-Cybertech-Solutions/README.md

   - `User Configuration` > `Policies` > `Administrative Templates` > `Start Menu and Taskbar` > `Remove and Prevent Access to the Shut Down, Restart, Sleep and Hibernate commands`
   - Set **"Remove and Prevent Access to the Shut Down, Restart, Sleep and Hibernate commands"** to **Enabled**

-Result: Access to shutdown, restart, sleep and hibernate are disabled for all users in the **Accounts OU**.
+Result: Access to shutdown, restart, sleep and hibernate are disabled for all users in the **HR and IT OU**.

 ---
 ## Screenshots